 Instructions

-- Preheat oven to 425ยฐF.
-Peel and chop sweet potatoes into 1/2-inch cubes.
+- Preheat oven to 425°F. Peel and chop sweet potatoes into 1/2-inch cubes.
 Place on a large sheet pan with plenty of room so they will roast (not steam).
-Drizzle with olive oil and salt/pepper.
-(Add to taste; I add 3/4 teaspoon salt and 1/4 teaspoon pepper.)
-Toss everything to coat, space out potato cubes, and roast 15 minutes.
-Then flip potatoes and roast for another 10โ20 minutes or until desired tenderness.
+Drizzle with olive oil, paprika, garlic powder, and salt/pepper.
+(I add 3/4 teaspoon salt and 1/4 teaspoon pepper.)
+Toss everything to coat, space out cubes, and roast 15 minutes.
+Then flip potatoes and roast for another 10–20 minutes or until desired tenderness.

-- Juice lemon to get 3 tablespoons juice.
-In a large mason jar, combine juice with all dressing ingredients and salt and pepper (to tasteโI add 1/2 teaspoon salt and 1/4 teaspoon pepper).
-Seal and shake until combined.
-Store in the fridge until needed.
-Shake again before dressing the salad (see note 1).
+- Zest lemon to get 1 teaspoon of zest and juice it for 3 tablespoons of juice.
+Combine all dressing ingredients in a mason jar, adding salt and pepper to taste (I add 1/2 teaspoon salt and 1/4 teaspoon pepper).
+Seal the jar and shake until well-mixed.
+Store in the fridge until ready to use, and shake again before dressing the salad.

 Video